sebbhg/sebbhg.github.io/index.md

     <!-- Contenu initial long (WHAT I DO) -->
     <div class="hub-panel" id="hubPanel" role="region" aria-live="polite">
       <p>
         My quantitative journey began with a fascination for how mathematical models could explain and anticipate financial behavior.
-Over the years, I have progressively refined this passion — evolving from building valuation spreadsheets and market indicators to designing full-fledged pricing and risk-management systems.
+Over the years, I have progressively refined this passion, evolving from building valuation spreadsheets and market indicators to designing full-fledged pricing and risk-management systems.
       </p>

       <p>
         During my early experience at <strong>Société Générale Corporate & Investment Banking</strong>, I worked within the portfolio valuation team on the automation of fund and derivative pricing processes.
 I developed <em>Monte Carlo valuation tools</em> for structured funds and improved daily PnL explainability through dynamic volatility adjustments and systematic stress testing.
-This exposure to large-scale data and front-to-risk integration taught me the fundamentals of financial modeling reliability and auditability — critical pillars of any risk engine.
+This exposure to large-scale data and front-to-risk integration taught me the fundamentals of financial modeling reliability and auditability, critical pillars of any risk engine.
       </p>

       <p>